carlrafting/stewpot/readme.md

 Stewpot is a curated collection of lightweight, interoperable packages for building web applications in Deno.
-Each package represents a distinct part of the modern web stack — routing, middleware, and more — combined like ingredients in a flavorful stew.
+Each package represents a distinct part of the modern web stack: ui, feeds, routing, middleware, and more.
+Each package, combined like ingredients in a flavorful stew.
 Designed for composability, clarity, and minimalism.

 # Packages